trezor/trezor-firmware/docs/common/communication/passphrase-redesign-migration.md

 - `PassphraseRequest.on_device` was deprecated, and renamed to `_on_device`.
 New Devices will never send this field.
 - Corresponding field `PassphraseAck.on_device` was added.
+- `PassphraseAck.state` was deprecated, and renamed to `_state`.
+It is retained for code compatibility, but the field should never be set.
 - `PassphraseStateRequest`/`PassphraseStateAck` messages were deprecated, and renamed with a `Deprecated_` prefix.
 New Devices will not send or accept these messages.
 - `Initialize.state` was renamed to `Initialize.session_id`.